Numbing Out Feels Delicious

 No one wants to be uncomfortable or feel pain.
-I have several ways I attempt to make my life more acceptable and methods I use to numb out.
+We all desire those feel good feels.
+I have several ways I attempt to make my life more acceptable, and methods I use to numb out.
 My brain just goes on autopilot and a force comes over me.
 It’s really beautiful how the mind attempts to protect us from hurt and pain.

 Ask yourself; what is this compulsive or excessive behavior trying to protect me from?
 What am I attempting to escape?